astuder/dAISy/Firmware/readme.md

 * **4.14** December 23 2017
   - Added smart channel hopping.
 This increases the number of received AIS messages by 40-60% compared to regular channel hopping.
   - Added support for NMEA loop-through of input from AUX serial.
 The enables forwarding of NMEA data, e.g. from a GPS receiver, to the connected PC.
-  - Available only for [dAISy USB 3](https://www.tindie.com/products/astuder/daisy-ais-receiver/) (the ones sold on Tindie) and MSP430F5529 LaunchPad due to increased memory requirement.
+  - Available only for [dAISy USB 3](https://shop.wegmatt.com/products/daisy-ais-receiver) (the ones sold in our store) and MSP430F5529 LaunchPad due to increased memory requirement.
 * **4.12** July 1 2017
   - Minor optimization of radio configuration.
 * **4.11** January 24 2017